KiltedCode/khandaria-campaign/sessions/2020/2020-08-20-judge-a-book-by-its-cover.md

 something heavy dragged across it towards near wall
 `Pylia` pulls lever, resets the stairs and traps

-`Belsarin` reading the middle left bookshelf
+`Belsaran` reading the middle left bookshelf
 titles:
 - your doom awaits
 - you're such an idiot
 - the mimic in front of you

-mimic attacks `Belsarin`, gets him with glue
+mimic attacks `Belsaran`, gets him with glue
 book near `Faleor` slaps at him, misses, hits the ground
 all bookshelves and doors start combing